 Ignore your dog when you first come home

 This can be a hard one, especially since you probably missed your pup as much as they missed you!

 But especially if separation anxiety may be at the root of your dog's fast breathing, you need to help your French Bulldog learn how to greet you in a calm way that is not dangerous to their health.

 One of the best methods is to simply not act like you coming home is a big deal.
 Ignore your dog until they calm down and only then greet them.
-Frenchies are so smart it probably won’t take long before your dog catches on and adjusts their behavior.
+Frenchies are so smart it probably won't take long before your dog catches on and adjusts its behavior.

 Be careful not to over-exercise or play in hot weather

 French Bulldogs are very vulnerable to overheating, especially when they are outdoors in the warm season.